-- MMS increases campaign opt-ins by 20% over SMS.
+- Multimedia Message Service increases campaign opt-ins by 20% over SMS.

 - Subscribers are eight times more likely to share MMS content on social networks.

-Because MMS offers a richer media experience than simple SMS messaging, you should make the most of those extra media options such as:
+Because MMS offers a richer media experience than simple SMS text messages, you should make the most of those extra media options such as:

 - Include engaging visuals.